LCRG/graphql-pokemon/README.md

 # A GraphQL Pokemon practice server
-Sample graphql server and db using a simple Pokemon API for learning purposes
+Sample graphql server and db using a simple Pokemon API for learning purposes.
+You will need Node, NPM, and Docker installed.

 Start with this Prisma set up guide: https://www.prisma.io/docs/get-started/01-setting-up-prisma-new-database-JAVASCRIPT-a002/